iSapozhnik/Launchy-App-Switcher-Launcher/README.md

 - Fixed onboarding keypresses not being properly handled when the window was closed.
 - Switching to a miniaturized app now restores it properly.

-### Version 1.2.1 (15.01.2025)
-- Fixed an issue where apps were not saved if selected from the dropdown.
-- Improved the handling of hidden apps.

-### Version 1.2.2 (16.01.2025)
-- Showing an alert explaining how to bring back the Preferences window when using the ‘Hide menu bar icon’ toggle.
-- Fixing localization issues

-### Version 1.2.3 (21.01.2025)
-- Showing app names in the center of the menu